codemecurtis/handlebars-with-rails-asset-pipeline/readme.md

 </code>
 </pre>

-**Note: `#myId` should be changed to the html element you would like to append the new data or template to.data parameter in the template variable is what I names my parameter in the success/done function.**
+**Note: `#myId` should be changed to the html element you would like to append the new data or template to.
+The data parameter in the template argument is what I named my parameter in the success/done function.**

 ### New Directories
 From you application root